 In the class, students and the advisor make conversation without stopping.
 Students are advised to take notes, sometimes.
 That is basic style of class style.
 Sometimes students are asked to submit the memo based on the topics of conversation.
-About ordinary and final memos, lecturer gives them back with comments.
+About ordinary and final memos, lecturer gives them back with comments

 Class contribution, and completion of required readings prior to the class are expected.
 The most important thing is discussions or dialogue.
-Grading criteria: Class participation and discussion (70%) and memos (30%)
+Grading criteria: Class participation and discussion (80%) and memos (20%)

-Course Social Development Policy Course Nur nbering Code (GG) POL741E

-Campus Surugadai Semester Spring Credits 2

-Lecturer [Professor] MINAMOTO YURIKO, Ph.D.
+Course Social Deve elopment Policy Course Nur Course Numbering Code (GG) POL741E Campus Surugadai Semester Spring Credits 2 Lecturer [Professor] ΜΙΝΑΜΟΤΟ ΥΙ JRIKO, Ph.D.